sandy6666/om/README.md

 return that same object, or create a new one if it's the first time.

 There might be some times when we don't want this behaviour and want a new Object to be created.
-In cases like these, we use the `\Om\ObjectManager\ObjectManager::get` method.
+In cases like these, we use the `\Om\ObjectManager\ObjectManager::create` method.

     $aSingleton = $objectManager->get('A'); // singleton
     $aNew = $objectManager->create('A'); // new object